SvOlli/sorbus/doc/site/jam/index.md

 "high" phase of the clockcycle are not intended to be implemented, so addressing will be always mapped to the base 64k space.

-Also the backtrace for 65816 is in a very early stage of development due to the lack of the MX signal from the chip, the heuristic needs to assume if an access of an immediate is in 8 or 16 bit mode.
+Also, the kernel is implemented under the assumption that the stack is located at $0100-$01ff.
+So, when switching to native mode make sure that the stack will be in the area of $0100-$01ff when calling the kernel.

+Furthermore, the backtrace for 65816 cannot read the MX signals from the CPU.
+So, a heuristic has been implemented to trace the M, X, and E flags from the sampled data.
+This might not work all of the time.

 ### NMOS 6502